darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 Looking through my options on [shortest paths algorithm wikipedia page](https://en.wikipedia.org/wiki/Shortest_path_problem), i saw that Johnson’s algorithm is very promising, as it is told to be possibly faster on sparse graph

 I checked [geeks web site](https://www.geeksforgeeks.org/implementation-of-johnsons-algorithm-for-all-pairs-shortest-paths/) for inspiration how to implement, as it had already implementation in C++, Java, Python and Javascript.
-With rewriting Java algorithm to golang I received twice faster calculating time than with the previous Floyd’s algo.
+With rewriting Java algorithm to golang I received twice faster calculating time than with the original Floyd’s algo time speed (or equal in speed if considering fix to Floyd calculations with integer)

 ```
 GetDist(graph, dist, "li01_01_base", "li01_to_li02")= 22148